EddieAbbondanzio/clapbutton/README.md

 ## Usage

-Then when your ready to use the button it's as easy as a single line of code.
+To use the button it's as easy as a single line.

 ```html
 <!-- Where ever you want the button -->